 In the past, this was not needed.
 But after the iOS 14 update, you must now verify the domain you are tracking so you cannot use a shared domain from a third party.

 The best practice is to use a top-level domain (e.g.Google.com) instead of a subdomain (e.g. Translate.Google.com).

-This means you may want to purchase a new domain to use for your webinars.
+This means you may want to purchase a new domain and/ or hosting site to use for your webinars from Blue Host.

 With these items done, you are now in a position to track your advertising for your live and evergreen webinars.

 2) Review Your Conversion Events

 A Facebook Conversion Event is an occurrence that happens during your client interactions.
 For example, you are advertising an automated webinar.
 Your Conversion Events may look like this:

 1. Webinar Registration Page